Using the right words and phrases on a sales call can have a big influence on the outcome. But what are the best sales statements to use?

 “The difference is that we are committed to…”

-A comparative style of language will give the customer a sense of context, and lend weight to your argument.
+A comparative style of language will give the customer a sense of context and will lend weight to the agent’s argument.

 “Let’s move forward and discuss…”